-The Pentagon made the announcement on Friday, indicating that two exchange program training exercises involving the U.S. and South Korean militaries would be put on hold indefinitely.
+The Pentagon made the announcement on Friday, indicating that two exchange program training exercises involving the United States and South Korean militaries would be put on hold indefinitely.

-The move comes on the heels of the summit earlier this month between U.S. President Donald Trump and North Korean leader Kim Jong Un.
+The move comes on the heels of the summit earlier this month between Trump and North Korean leader Kim Jong Un.

 “To support implementing the outcomes of the Singapore Summit, and in coordination with our Republic of Korea ally, Secretary Mattis has indefinitely suspended select exercises,” Pentagon spokeswoman Dana White said.